akanik/pa-tax-calculator/about-the-code.md

 This function is used to determine the property tax.
 First, make sure the user is a homeowner and has selected a school district.
 If they have, set the property tax variable (propTax) to this calculation: userPropValue times school.millage minus school.homesteadExemption.
 If the user is not a homeowner or if the property tax is going to be negative, set the property tax variable to 0.

-Do this for each tax year.
+Do this for each plan.

 ### Income tax function

 This function is used to determine the income tax bracket (for purposes of tax forgiveness) and the income tax.
 The income tax bracket a user falls into depends on their marital status and their income level.
 Once income bracket is determined, a percentage is returned.
 That percentage is used in the income tax calculation, which is: (userIncome times incomeTaxRate) times percIncomeTax.

-Do this for each tax year.
+Do this for each plan.

 ### Sales tax function

 This function is used to determine the estimated sales tax a person or household might pay over the course of a tax year.
-The sales tax values are based on the Internal Revenue Service tax tables from Form 1040, Schedule A. Depending on the number of people in your household and your income, you are assigned an estimated sales tax for both tax years.
+The sales tax values are based on the Internal Revenue Service tax tables from Form 1040, Schedule A. Depending on the number of people in your household and your income, you are assigned an estimated sales tax for all plans.

 ### Renter rebate function

-You can only get the rental rebate if you don't own a home and if your income is less than $50,000.
+Under Wolf's plan, you can only get the rental rebate if you don't own a home and if your income is less than $50,000.
 If those conditions are met, then set the rentCredit variable to $500.
-This rebate is not available for 2014-15 tax year.
+This rebate is not available for 2014-15 tax year or for Saylor's plan.